jia1/jia1.github.io/content/posts/internship-thursdays.md

 1. Mentorship
     - Learn from the professionals
     - Make sure I am on the right track
-    - Not for hand-holding but to help unblock when shit hits the fan (don’t say this for real)
+    - Not for hand-holding but to help unblock when shit hits the fan (don't say this for real)
 1. Learn more about the company
     - Whether I am a good fit
 1. Confirm my choice of career

 > How would I have prepared for an internship differently?

-I wouldn’t.
+I wouldn't.
 I strongly believe that I should focus on improving my technical skills via side projects and soft skills via school projects.
-This is so I can be better at what I’m interested in and stay motivated.
+This is so I can be better at what I'm interested in and stay motivated.
 And how would you know if an internship is something you are going to like?
 Ask about the company and internship.

 > What helped you receive a return offer back then?